Surinder07/Java_nov_2024/src/dec4/readme.md

 ## test
 rename this file  Test

-change the owner perssmion to exectute and write only
+change the Owner perssmion to exectute and write only , no permission

 ## MyFile